 Students often find the subject of phrasal verbs daunting, and frankly, I can’t blame you.
 There are zillions of them, and their meanings are often not obvious!
-So I decided to compile of a list of 150 phrasal verbs that I consider to be very common.
-I think it makes a lot of sense for elementary and intermediate English students to just focus on these, as these are the ones you will encounter on a daily or weekly basis.
+So I decided to put together a list of 150 very common phrasal verbs.
+I think it makes a lot of sense for elementary and intermediate English students to just focus on these and know them really well, as these are the ones you will encounter on a daily or weekly basis.
 By concentrating on these high frequency verbs first of all, you will feel far less overwhelmed.
 Once these verbs are firmly installed in the brain, you will have more confidence and expanding your phrasal verb vocabulary will be less of an uphill struggle.
-Tell yourself that these phrasal verbs are

 make a formal request for something (a job, loan, visa, etc) by sending a letter, completing a form, etc